T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 One of the most established training providers in the cyber security market has to be OffSec, formerly known as Offensive Security.
 Known for their expert level courses and most universally recognized certification: OSCP.

 #### [Offensive Security Certified Professional (OSCP/OSCP+)](https://www.offsec.com/courses/pen-200/)
-The OSCP is "The" certification that proves you are a skilled penetration tester, by testing you in a 24 hours exam requiring you to solve realistic challenges.
+The OSCP is "The" certification that proves you are a skilled penetration tester, by testing you in a 24 hours exam requiring you to solve 3 box challenges and an AD environment.
 The OSCP certificate is one of the most recognized entry-level cyber security certifications out there.
+Although it may be the most recognized certification out there, the course material is not considered to cover all the required knowledge for the exam.
+It is highly recommended to use other study material to train for the OSCP.
 {{< figure src=/images/training-blogpost/oscp.png align=center width="30%" >}}

 ##### Cost